ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

         - there is a durable function template
             - it has a template RunOrchestrator() function, activity function and starter function
             - you can define each function in the same file, but on Azure they show up as individual functions in the function app
+        - connecting to a SQL DB
+            - get the connection string from the Azure resource
+            - paste it into the function and make sure to set correct password
+            - install SqlClient NuGet package so connection can be made

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes